aboutaaron/quizito/README.md

 </div>
 ```

 Don't like this format?
-Pass `NewsQuiz.buildTemplate()` a string of your preferred HTML and go from there (though you'll definitely need to modify the library a bit.
+Pass `Quizito.buildTemplate()` a string of your preferred HTML and go from there (though you'll definitely need to modify the library a bit.
 Working on making this a little easier in the future).

 ## API
 #### properties